slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Pierwsza ofiara wojny jest prawda"  -- Terry Hayes*
-+ naval@x -- If you aren’t volunteering to fight in a particular war, you shouldn’t be advocating for it.
+> *"If you aren’t volunteering to fight in a particular war, you shouldn’t be advocating for it."  -- naval@x*
-+ robinhanson@x -- War draftees are slaves.
+> *"War draftees are slaves.
 Ukraine has such a draft.
 US is heavily supporting Ukraine.
-Thus US is supporting slavery.
+Thus US is supporting slavery."  -- robinhanson@x*
 -->

 > *"War does not determine who is right - only who is left."